olliebrownlow/microservices-blog-app/README.md

 - Check that all the pods and Kubernetes services are running with the commands `kubectl get pods` and `kubectl get services`.
 - In your text editor, open the hosts file on your computer (C:\Windows\System32\Drivers\etc\hosts on Windows or /etc/hosts on MacOS/Linux) and add this line to the end: 127.0.0.1 posts.com.
 This will force your operating system to connect to itself, your local machine, every time you try to browse to posts.com.
 - Navigate to posts.com in your browser of choice and you should be able to use the app.

+### Making changes

+After making any changes to the code, the following steps must be carried out to make them effective:

+- Rebuild any relevant images (for modules where the code has been changed): `docker build -t <your-docker-username>/<name-of-the-service> .`
+- Push the image to Docker hub: `docker push <your-docker-username>/<name-of-the-service>`
+- Run `kubectl rollout restart deployment [depl_name]` to redeploy.